 - Offshore brokers (Forex).

 Our compliance department reviews and investigates unusual activities to determine on a case-by-case basis whether the activities could be classified as suspicious.
-In this respect, our compliance department might in some cases reach out to you by sending an email from firstname.lastname@example.org to request for additional information.
+Because of this, our compliance department may reach out to you by emailing from firstname.lastname@example.org to request additional information.